jlorenzoC/ligas-de-futbol/README.md

 # Ligas de fútbol

 Example application to manage football soccer leagues.
-The data that the app feeds from, will be provided by a simulated API with the help of `json-server` server
+The data the app feeds from, will be provided by a simulated API with the help of `json-server` server

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.0.